windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/more/http-stream.md

 `Uri` is a simple Uri object to modify URL but not Psr UriInterface.

 The methods provided in the `Uri` class allow you to manipulate all aspects of a uri.
-For example, suppose you wanted to set a new uri, add in a port, and then also post a username and password to authenticate a .htaccess security file.
+For example, suppose you wanted to set a new uri(), add in a port, and then also post a username and password to authenticate a .htaccess security file.
 You could use the following syntax:

 ```php
 // new uri object